Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 >
 >Use high quality (exponential) fog: checked (can be unchecked in favour of performance)
 >
->High quality atmosphere & distance colouring: checked
+>High quality atmosphere & distance colouring: checked (unless you prefer the white only fog from the vanilla game)

 9. The third *In-Game* tab is self-explanatory.
 I like to check to following (in addition to the default settings):